-Between December and April, the larvae will make their way to the ground in order to pupate and eventually turn into moths between May and July.
+Between December and April, the larvae will make their way to the ground to pupate and eventually turn into moths between May and July.

 It is during these months that pets and young children are most vulnerable.

-Where in Spain Do do You Find Processionary Caterpillars?
+Where in Spain Do You Find Processionary Caterpillars?

 They’re found mostly in the Mediterranean region of southern Spain.
 The caterpillars are not exclusive to wooded areas, as they can also be found in pines that have been placed in communal or private gardens, at the golf course or by the roadside.